By: Holly Keehn

 I never thought to re-grow herbs, what a fantastic idea!
 They are super easy, too.
 Keep a four-inch clipping in water with leaves exposed until you see significant root growth, then pot, and enjoy a constant supply of fresh herbs.

 You can also re-grow mushrooms using a mixture of compost and soil.
-Place the mushroom stalk in soil, leaving only the top exposed.
+Place the mushroom stalk in the soil, leaving only the top exposed.
 If all goes as planned, you’ll have mushrooms in no time!

 Garlic is truly one of the easiest to re-grow.
-Simply place one clove root end down into soil and watch it grow!
+Simply place one clove root end down into the soil and watch it grow!

 Use this season’s whirlwind of cooking to enjoy a constant supply of free, fresh, homegrown produce year round!